bilalyusuf973/Movie-Recommendation-System/README.md

 Used the Cosine Similarity algorithm to find similarities among all other movies.

-The system uses collaborative filtering and content-based filtering to suggest movies tailored to each user’s unique preferences
+The system uses content-based filtering to suggest movies tailored to each user’s unique preferences.